Babylon's Ark: Conclusion

 At its conclusion, the book gives a sobering view of the dwindling spiral of life on Earth as a result of the deterioration of the plant and animal kingdoms and the planet's environment.
-Lawrence speaks of how the rescue inspired the formation of The Earth Organization, a grass roots international non-profit, conservation and environment organization, with new solutions, committed to the creative responsible rehabilitation of planet earth and the plant and animal kingdoms.
+Lawrence speaks of how the rescue inspired the formation of The Earth Organization, a grass roots international non-profit, conservation and environment organization, with new solutions, committed to the creative responsible rehabilitation of planet Earth and the plant and animal kingdoms.

 Publication

-Babylon's Ark was first picked up on by Paraview Literary Agency and was then adopted, published and released by St. Martin's Press of New York in early March 2007.
+Babylon's Ark was first picked up by Paraview Literary Agency and was then adopted, published and released by St. Martin's Press of New York in early March 2007.
 An audiobook version narrated by Simon Vance was released in 2015.

 Reception

-Prior to launch, Babylon's Ark received starred reviews in the United States, from both Booklist and Kirkus Reviews denoting "a book of remarkable merit."
+Prior to launch, Babylon's Ark received starred reviews in the United States, from both Booklist and Kirkus Reviews denoting it "a book of remarkable merit."

 Film script

 In early 2005, a screenwriter from Los Angeles, Terry Jastrow, with the invitation of Lawrence Anthony, flew to South Africa and stayed with Lawrence at his game reserve Thula Thula.
 Jastrow wanted to learn more about Lawrence's trip to Iraq during the early days of the Iraqi War to save the animals in the Baghdad Zoo, and write a screenplay suitable for a feature film.

 Lawrence's first book, Babylon's Ark, written with Graham Spence, was in galley form at the time, and provided useful context and guidance.
 Each morning Terry would sit with Lawrence to gain a more complete understanding of the events which occurred before, during, and after Lawrence's effort to save the animals at the zoo.
-Each afternoon Terry would write pages of the script and submit for Lawrence's review.
+Each afternoon Terry would write pages of the script and submit them for Lawrence's review.
 This process was greatly aided by Lawrence's wife Francoise Malby and his son Dylan.

 After completion of a first draft screenplay entitled Good Luck, Mr. Anthony, Terry returned to Los Angeles and submitted the script to Beacon Pictures.
 Beacon immediately optioned the screenplay and formally submitted it to Disney Studios.
 For reasons having nothing to do with the script or the project, the film was not made and the rights expired.